-This Chicken and Dumplings recipe is SO EASY to make from scratch if you use rotisserie chicken and store-bought broth!
+This Chicken and Dumplings recipe is SO EASY to make from scratch in only 30 minutes if you use rotisserie chicken and store-bought broth!
 It’s a fast, easy soul food to make on busy nights.
-The fresh thyme in the fluffy dumplings sets it over the edge!
+The fresh thyme in the perfectly fluffy dumplings sets it over the edge!

 This, my friends, is comfort food at its finest.
 It has all the taste of chicken pot pie without the effort (because who has time to deal with a pie crust on a busy weeknight?).

 Between the fluffy dumplings with a biscuit-like texture, the juicy, tender shredded chicken, and the creamy, thick broth, this easy recipe will have you and your whole family literally RUNNING to the dinner table!

 In this post I’ll explain how to make this easy chicken and dumplings from scratch in only 30 minutes with a few simple shortcuts, and give my best tips and tricks for getting the fluffiest dumplings that still hold their shape!

 From-scratch taste in a fraction of the time

 Traditionally, chicken and dumplings is a labor-intensive process, involving boiling an entire chicken to make stock, waiting for it to cool, and de-boning it, not to mention making dumpling dough by rolling and flattening out biscuit dough.
 It makes a mess and takes hours.